cfurrow/anagram_problem/README.md

 Yes, it does.
 It's still a hot mess.
 Problems I see are:

-1. It builds a secondary array of words, fills it with nils, then removes those nils.
-Wasteful.
-Over-allocating.
-2. My "word:index" *works*, but I'm not in love with it.
+1. My "word:index" *works*, but I'm not in love with it.
 That value has to be stored *somewhere*, so alongside the word is probably fine, but, it feels messy.
+I could just do an `.index_of` lookup on the original `word_list`, but that's technically a scan of the original word list, which would happen for every word I'm going to output.
+2. My hashing-function is a bit verbose/overkill when sorting the letters of a word would also work.
+I'm keeping the original here.

 ## Full code